Birational geometry and localisation of categories: Examples, applications and open questions

 \subsection{Open questions}

 We finish by listing a few problems that are not answered in this paper.

-\begin{enumerate} \item Compute Hom sets in $S_r^{-1}\Var(F)$.
+\begin{enumerate} \item Compute Hom sets in $S_b^{-1}\Var$.
 In \cite[Rk.
-8.11]{loc}, it is shown that the functor $S_r^{-1}\Sm(F)\to S_r^{-1}\Var(F)$ is neither full nor faithful and that the Hom sets are in fact completely different. \item Give a categorical interpretation of rationally connected varieties. \item Can one make Lemma \ref{leq2} more explicit in the special case $\trdeg(K/F)=2$, $L=F=\bar F$, $K$ not ruled, and understand things in terms of the minimal model of $K$? \cf \cite[Ch.
-II, Ex.
-4.12]{hartshorne2}. \item Finally one should develop additional functoriality: products and internal Homs, change of base field. \end{enumerate}
+8.11]{loc}, it is shown that the functor $S_b^{-1}\Sm\to S_b^{-1}\Var$ is neither full nor faithful and that the Hom sets are in fact completely different. \item Compute Hom sets in $(S_b^p)^{-1}\Sm$. \item Let $d_{\le n}\Sm$ be the full subcategory of $\Sm$ consisting of smooth varieties of dimension $\le n$.
+Is the induced functor $S_b^{-1}d_{\le n} \Sm\to S_b^{-1} \Sm$ fully faithful? \item Give a categorical interpretation of rationally connected varieties. \item Finally one should develop additional functoriality: products and internal Homs, change of base field. \end{enumerate}